Report a planning breach

 - whether it is in the public interest to act immediately

-- whether planning permission is likely to have been granted had an application been made.
+- whether planning permission is likely to have been granted, if an application been made.

 - unauthorised development (construction without planning permission)